Advancing ambroxol for neuronopathic Gaucher disease

 Global accessibility

-Off-patent and manufactured worldwide.
-Affordable even at high therapeutic doses, enabling access in low- and middle-income countries where the majority of nGD patients live.
+Off-patent and manufactured worldwide, making it affordable even at high therapeutic doses — relevant for the low- and middle-income countries where many nGD patients live.

 Class precedent

-Migalastat (Galafold), approved by FDA in 2018 for Fabry disease, validates the pharmacological chaperone mechanism for lysosomal storage diseases.
+Migalastat (Galafold), approved by the FDA in 2018 for Fabry disease, validates the pharmacological-chaperone mechanism for a lysosomal storage disorder.

 Key published studies